F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Advisor or Support Person

 Both a Complainant and a Respondent are entitled to an advisor or support person of their choice, and the advisor or support person may accompany the Party to any meeting or proceeding under these Procedures.
-A Complainant may have an advisor or support person present when reporting Discrimination, Harassment and/or Hazing or at any point in these Procedures.
+A Complainant may have an advisor or support person present when reporting discrimination, harassment and/or Hazing or at any point in these Procedures.
 A Respondent also may have an advisor or support person present if and when the Respondent becomes a Party to an Informal Resolution Process or a Formal Resolution Process.
 An advisor or support person may be an attorney, but an advisor or support person may not speak for or stand in place of either the Complainant or the Respondent, act as legal counsel for a Party in the Informal Resolution Process or the Formal Resolution Process, or otherwise participate in the Informal Resolution Process or the Formal Resolution Process.

 The University has the discretion to impose reasonable conditions upon the participation of an advisor or support person.
 The advisor or support person may not be a Party or Witness involved in the investigation.